 Associate Partner, Talent & Organization practice, Infosys Consulting

-Vikram leads the HR Transformation team for the Talent & Organization practice in the UK, helping clients with digital transformation.
+Vikram leads the HR Transformation team for the Talent & Organization practice in Europe, helping clients with digital transformation.
 He has advised some of our biggest clients on achieving back-office productivity through RPA, AI-led insights, and employee experience-led service mapping.
 Vikram has over 22 years of experience and prior to joining Infosys Consulting, he has worked in several consulting and delivery roles in firms like PriceWaterhouseCoopers, LogicaCMG(CGI) and Atos.
 He specializes in transformation of the HCM market from back-office productivity to employee experience-led focus.

 Senior Principal, Digital practice, Infosys Consulting

 Graham joined Infosys Consulting 6 back and is part of our Digital practice.
 He is an expert in master data strategy and governance and drives large transformation projects related to data management, data management organization, terms of reference, and operating models.
 Prior to joining Infosys Consulting, Graham spent over 30 years working in the parcels & mail distribution sector, in a variety of senior operations and strategic planning roles